Brosgall Legal

 Affidavit of Witness to Signature

 An affidavit whereby the deponent swears under oath (or affirms) that he or she witnessed the signing of a document (often a Release).
-The deponent swears tha they were present and saw the person signing the document.
+The deponent swears that they were present and saw the person signing the document.

 Affirmation